-3. To find the optimum rate, we recommend starting low, for example, specifying a few thousand search entries per second, and then increasing as necessary.
+To find the optimum rate, start low and specify a few thousand search entries per second.
+Then increase as necessary.

 Working with Alternate Authorization Identities

 Access control rules in an entry-balanced deployment are configured in the Identity Data Store backend servers and require access to the entry contents of the user issuing the request.
 This can introduce a possible issue when clients to the Identity Proxy authenticate as users whose entries are among the entry-balanced sets.
 If the server which is processing a request does not contain the issuing user's entry, then the access control cannot be evaluated.